 ATTENTION!
 AE201 Students at ERAU

-Only a portion of this e-book is covered in AE201.
+Only a portion of this eBook is covered in AE201.
 Please refer to the list below for the chapters and topics generally covered.
 Within each chapter, the headings for specific topics may be highlighted in RED.
-Although relevant to AE201, these topics are typically not covered in the classroom and are not examinable in AE201.
-Please contact your course instructor if you are unsure about what will be covered on the exams.
+Although relevant to AE201, these are more advanced topics that are typically not covered in the classroom and are not examinable in AE201.
+Please contact your course instructor if you are unsure about what topics will be covered on the exams.

 I Introductory